agombolay/ahcg2017_starterpipeline/README.md

 **Input of pipeline**: Exome sequencing data; **Output of pipeline**: VCF file of variants

-The most current version of the pipeline (version 1.0.8) can be found at this [link]( https://github.com/agombolay/ahcg2017_starterpipeline/blob/master/ahcg_pipeline.py).
+The most current version of the pipeline (version 1.0.8) can be downloaded from this [link]( https://github.com/agombolay/ahcg2017_starterpipeline/blob/master/ahcg_pipeline.py).

 **Note**: A virtual box with all required software is accessible at ssh vannberglab@localhost -p 10022